AlgoMaster Logo

 Code

-The lookup table approach is great for repeated calls, but it requires 256 entries of precomputed data.
-The 4 lookups also involve memory access, which can be slow on cache misses.
-Is there a way to reverse all 32 bits using only arithmetic and bitwise operations, with no memory lookups at all?
+The lookup table speeds up repeated calls, but it requires 256 entries of precomputed data, and the 4 lookups involve memory access that can stall on a cache miss.
+The next approach reverses all 32 bits using only bitwise operations, with no table and no memory access.

 Approach 3: Divide and Conquer (Bitmask Swapping)